Dhruva (2016 film): Filming

 The film was scheduled to be launched on 16 January 2016, however, the launch was tentatively delayed to 10 February 2016.
 The film was launched at the office of the production house Geetha Arts on 18 February 2016, and it was announced that the regular shooting of the film would commence on 22 February 2016.
 However, the principal photography was commenced without Ram Charan, and it was announced that he would join the shooting from 1 March 2016.
 As the second schedule of the film was scheduled to be held on 10 March, Ram Charan undergone image makeover and look tests for the film, and was reported to join the sets from 14 March 2016.

-On 11 May 2016, the makers planned for a shooting schedule in Kashmir, to film an important sequence and a song, and it also reported that Ram Charan may join the schedule.
+On 11 May 2016, the makers planned for a shooting schedule in Jammu and Kashmir, to film an important sequence and a song, and it also reported that Ram Charan may join the schedule.
 Later Ram Charan and Rakul Preet moved to Kashmir, for its second schedule, which was completed on 29 June, Following the second schedule, the team moved to Hyderabad, in July 2016 to shoot important sequences, and later planned to shoot the songs in August.
 An exclusive making video of the film was released, in which Ram Charan was performing risky stunts, all by himself, without using any body doubles.

 In August 2016, the makers revealed that, the talkie portion of the film has been completed, and later planned to shoot two songs, along with the completion of post-production works.
 A special set for the introduction song of the film was erected on a huge scale.
 For the song shoot, Ram Charan reportedly got training himself under Sultan and Dangal fame bodybuilder Rakesh Udiyar.
 The song shoot was completed on late October.
 Later, Aravind Swamy completed his portions for Dhruva.
 The song "Pareshanura" was shot at the Krabi Islands in Thailand, which featured Ram Charan and Rakul Preet Singh.
 The song "Neethoney Dance" was filmed at a huge set erected at Annapurna Studios, which was choreographed by Bosco-Caesar duo.
 Following the song shoot, the principal photography was wrapped up on 11 November 2016.